 - You have one more object to affect your garden style.
 From minimalistic modern gazebos, made with modern materials, to classic wooden structures with 4 columns — it’s an object large enough to set the tone for your whole garden and dominate the space with your preferred style;

 - You can increase your property’s value.
 A high-quality, well-maintained gazebo is a benefit that buyers will notice and consider.
 While it’s a relatively cheap garden structure that the majority of homeowners can afford to build from scratch, a gazebo that will fit in the garden perfectly is definitely a reason to increase the price of your home, in case you’ll decide to sell it.
+You can also add a retaining wall for extra beauty and safety.

 Other benefits depend on your unique situation.
 Maybe you like to work from home and desperately need an open space with all the perks of being protected from the weather.
 Or maybe you need a place for your kids to play so they can stay safe outdoors.
 The most important benefit of a gazebo is its flexibility.